-The signs of this skin disorder may have different appearances and forms.
+The skin symptoms of psoriasis may have different appearances, locations, and forms.
 Deviations of psoriasis are:

 Plaque Psoriasis (Psoriasis vulgaris)

-The most usual form of this disease is Plaque psoriasis, which impacts 80 to 90% of all psoriasis patients.
-Plaque psoriasis typically looks like elevated patches of irritated derma shielded by the old bleached flaking skin.
+The most common type of psoriasis is plaque, which impacts 80 to 90% of all psoriasis patients.
+Plaque psoriasis typically looks like elevated patches of irritated derma shielded by the old, bleached, flaking skin.
 These spots we call psoriatic plaques.

 Flexural psoriasis (inverse psoriasis)

-Flexural psoriasis manifests as flat reddened spots on the skin.
-It commonly takes place in the skin bends, mainly between the thighs and groin areas, in the underarms, under the bends and folds of an abdomen wall, and under the mammary glands.
-This form of psoriasis is worsened by rubbing and perspiration and is at risk of mycological contaminations.
+Flexural psoriasis manifests as flat, reddened spots on the skin.
+It commonly occurs in the skin bends, mainly between the thighs and groin areas, underarms, under the bends and folds of an abdomen wall, and the mammary glands.
+This type of psoriasis is worsened by rubbing and perspiration and is at risk of mycological contaminations.

-Psoriasis of this kind is written off as plentiful round plaques that need to be differentiated from Pityriasis rosea.
-These multiple lacerations develop over big parts of the human body, such as head, chest, back, arms and legs.
-Development of guttate psoriasis linked to ENT infection especially in the pharynx and larynx, and especially if caused by streptococci.
+Scientists describe this type of psoriasis as plentiful round plaques that must be differentiated from Pityriasis rosea.
+These multiple lacerations develop over big parts of the human body, such as the head, chest, back, arms, and legs.
+Development of guttate psoriasis linked to ENT infection, especially in the pharynx and larynx, and especially if caused by streptococci.

-This form of psoriatic skin disorder looks like elevated pustules filled with white non-infectious discharge.
-The skin around these skin elements is sore and reddish and painful.
-Pustular psoriasis also is known as palmoplantar pustulosis most commonly manifests on hands and feet.
+This type of psoriasis looks like elevated pustules filled with white, non-infectious discharge.
+The skin around these skin elements is sore, reddish, and painful.
+Pustular psoriasis, or palmoplantar pustulosis, most commonly manifests on hands and feet.

 - discoloring and solidifying of the skin under the nail plate,